McCoy Air Force Base: 306th Bombardment Wing

 In addition to its "host wing" responsibilities for operating and maintaining the installation, the 306th's primary operational mission at McCoy AFB was deterring nuclear attack on the United States by maintaining constant ground alert and flying frequent cycles of airborne alert.

-During the 1960s and 1970s, the 306th and McCoy AFB was a frequent host for the annual Strategic Air Command Bombing and Navigation Competition between SAC wings operating B-52, FB-111 and KC-135 aircraft from throughout the Strategic Air Command, competing for the prestigious Fairchild Trophy.
+During the 1960s and 1970s, the 306th and McCoy AFB were frequent hosts for the annual SAC Bombing and Navigation Competition' between SAC wings operating B-52, FB-111 and KC-135 aircraft from throughout the Strategic Air Command, competing for the prestigious Fairchild Trophy.
 Vulcan B.2 bombers and Victor K.2 tankers from the Royal Air Force (RAF) Strike Command would also travel to McCoy AFB from their home bases in the United Kingdom to participate in this multi-week competition.

 Vietnam War

-In 1966, the 306 BW began preparing and training for deployment to the Western Pacific in support of Projects Arc Light & Young Tiger.
-In September 1966, the wing deployed to Andersen AFB, Guam and Kadena Air Base, Okinawa.
+In 1966, the 306 BW began preparing and training for deployment to the Western Pacific in support of Projects Arc Light and Young Tiger.
+In September 1966, the wing deployed to Andersen AFB, Guam, and Kadena Air Base, Okinawa.
 Its mission while in the Western Pacific was to "...Conduct bombing raids in support of US and allied ground forces fighting in the Vietnamese War."
 Later, the wing also operated from U-Tapao Royal Thai Navy Airfield, Thailand as U.S. forces built up in the Vietnam theater.
-In 1967, the 919th Air Refueling Squadron (919 ARS) was also reassigned to the 306th Bomb Wing.
+In 1967, the 919th Air Refueling Squadron (919 ARS) also was reassigned to the 306th Bomb Wing.

 B-52D, AF Ser.
-No. 55-0100, of McCoy AFB's 306th Bomb Wing while deployed to Southeast Asia.
-In 1972, it was one of the three final aircraft to bomb North Vietnam during Operation Linebacker II.
+No. 55-0100, of McCoy AFB's 306th Bomb Wing while deployed to Southeast Asia: In 1972, it was one of the three final aircraft to bomb North Vietnam during Operation Linebacker II.

-When not forward deployed for operations over Vietnam, the 306th continued to operate out of McCoy AFB for both training evolutions and in its stateside strategic nuclear alert role.
-In January 1968, the 306 BW received another Air Force Outstanding Unit Award for this "double-duty" for combat operations in Southeast Asia while maintaining an alert status for SAC.
+When not forward-deployed for operations over Vietnam, the 306th continued to operate out of McCoy AFB for both training evolutions and in its stateside strategic nuclear alert role.
+In January 1968, the 306 BW received another Air Force Outstanding Unit Award for this "double-duty" for combat operations in Southeast Asia, while maintaining an alert status for SAC.

 In 1971, the 919 ARS was inactivated and its personnel and aircraft merged into the 306th Air Refueling Squadron (306 ARS).
-In 1972, the 306 BW would be part of the heavy bombing raids Linebacker I and Linebacker II over North Vietnam.
+In 1972, the 306 BW was part of the heavy bombing raids Linebacker I and Linebacker II over North Vietnam.
 The 306 BW returned to McCoy AFB from its final Southeast Asia deployment in early 1973 after the Paris Peace Accords ended American involvement in the conflict.

-From 1971 through 1973 other training activities at McCoy AFB included KC-135Q instruction by the 306 ARS and KC-135A instruction by the 32d Air Refueling Squadron (32 ARS).
+From 1971 through 1973, other training activities at McCoy AFB included KC-135Q instruction by the 306 ARS and KC-135A instruction by the 32d Air Refueling Squadron (32 ARS).
 Whereas KC-135A aircraft typically carried JP-4 jet fuel, KC-135Q aircraft were specifically modified and equipped to offload JP-7 fuel and supported worldwide in-flight refueling requirements for USAF SR-71 reconnaissance aircraft.